 - While the eggs are cooking, prepare an ice bath.
 Make the ice bath deep enough for the eggs to be submerged in the water by adding two cups of ice and four cups of cold water.

 - At the end of the 12-13 minutes of steaming, remove the eggs using a set of tongs and place the eggs straight into the ice bath.
 Allow the eggs to completely cool before peeling the shell.

 Choose cooking time as follows

 - Lower the eggs into the boiling water one at a time using a skimmer or large kitchen spoon.
 Reduce the temperature to a simmer or low heat.
-Cover with the lid of the pot and cook the eggs for 11-13 minutes (or use cooking time options as specified above).
+Cover the pot's lid and cook the eggs for 11-13 minutes (or use the cooking time options specified above).

 - Once the eggs are cooked, drain the boiling water and add the eggs straight into the ice bath to shock them and stop the cooking process.
 Allow eggs to cool completely before peeling.